Ribocentre-switch/Ribocentre-switch.github.io/docs/PRA.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">The PRA riboswitch (<i>Fibro-purF</i> RNA motif) is a conserved RNA structure that was discovered by bioinformatics.
+<font >The PRA riboswitch (<i>Fibro-purF</i> RNA motif) is a conserved RNA structure that was discovered by bioinformatics.
 All known <i>Fibro-purF</i> RNAs are found upstream of <i>purF</i> genes, which encode amidophosphoribosyltransferase that participates in the biosynthesis of biological purine molecules.
 Due to the instability of the proposed ligand, 5-phospho-D-ribosylamine, direct experiments to confirm this ligand have not yet been conducted (From Wikipedia)<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">All <I>Fibro-purF</I> motif RNA representatives where determinations can be made are found upstream of a purF gene, which codes for an enzyme, amidophosphoribosyltransferase, that catalyzes the first committed step in the purine biosynthesis pathway.<sup>[1-2]</sup>.</font>
+<font >All <I>Fibro-purF</I> motif RNA representatives where determinations can be made are found upstream of a purF gene, which codes for an enzyme, amidophosphoribosyltransferase, that catalyzes the first committed step in the purine biosynthesis pathway.<sup>[1-2]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">